ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 * **Type:** :ref:`Resources <cluster-configuration-resources-type>`
 * **Default:** ``{}``

 In some cases, adding special nodes without any resources may be desirable.
 Such nodes can be used as a driver which connects to the cluster to launch jobs.
 In order to manually add a node to an autoscaled cluster, the *ray-cluster-name* tag should be set and *ray-node-type* tag should be set to unmanaged.
-Unmanaged nodes can be created by setting the resources to ``{}`` and the :ref:`maximum workers <cluster-configuration-node-min-workers>` to 0.
+Unmanaged nodes can be created by setting the resources to ``{}`` and the :ref:`maximum workers <cluster-configuration-node-min-worker-nodes>` to 0.
 The Autoscaler will not attempt to start, stop, or update unmanaged nodes.
 The user is responsible for properly setting up and cleaning up unmanaged nodes.

-.. _cluster-configuration-node-min-workers:
+.. _cluster-configuration-node-min-worker-nodes:

 ``available_node_types.<node_type_name>.node_type.min_worker_nodes``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~